orientechnologies/orientdb-docs/release/3.2/Upgrading-to-OrientDB-3.2.md

 # Upgrading to OrientDB 3.2

+## Binary formats

+When upgrading OrientDB to a newer major/minor version, we recommend to perform an export and import of the databases.
+Anyway, OrientDB guarantees binary format compatibility, so export/import is not striclty needed.

 ## General information

 Developing OrientDB 3.2 we put a lot of attention on maintaining backward compatibility with v 3.0 and 3.1.